-Many homeowners prefer above-ground pools because of their multiple advantages.
+Many homeowners prefer above-ground swimming pools because of their multiple advantages.
 They’re cost-effective, safe, and easy to put up and clean, to name a few!
 However, like inground pools, they do require pool liners.

 Today, we’re reviewing some of the best above-ground pool liners on the market.
-Whether you’re buying your first one or looking for a replacement, we’ve got you covered.
+Whether you’re buying your first one, just doing research, or looking for a quality replacement, we’ve got you covered.

 TLDR Version?
-We’ve got you covered- Our #1 Pick For The Best Above Ground Pool Liner is the Smartline Bedrock 24-Foot Round Liner.
+We’ve got you covered- Our #1 Pick For The Best Above Ground Pool Liner is the Smartline Boulder Swirl 24-Foot Round Liner.

 Let’s dive right in… but first…